tommasomoretti/nameless-analytics-utility-functions/README.md

 ---

 # Utility functions
-Nameless Analytics has a set of utilities that can be called via JavaScript.
+The Nameless Analytics Utility functions is a set of functions used by Nameless Analytics Client-side tracker tag.

+For an overview of how Nameless Analytics works [start from here](https://github.com/tommasomoretti/nameless-analytics).

 ## Get client id and session id value